wenjgong/musicmotion/README.md

 music recommendation" by Wenjuan Gong, Qingshuang Yu, etc. The manuscript was submitted to a peer review journal.

 ![avatar](./net.png)
+Figure 1.
+The Overall Structure of the Proposed Method.

 ## Data preparation
 1. Start by downloading the [MusicToDance](https://github.com/Music-to-dance-motion-synthesis/dataset) datasets and [AIST++](https://google.github.io/aistplusplus_dataset/download.html) datasets and put them under the /datasets folder.